Pajares Base Tunnel: Construction

 During the early decades of the 21st century, Spain allocated a large proportion of European Union-supplied infrastructure funding into the expansion of its AVE high speed rail network.
 On 1 March 2002, it was announced that Gestor de Infraestructuras Ferroviarias (GIF) had awarded a €5·18m contract to Ineco and Geoconsult for the design of a new 50 km high speed railway between La Robla and Pola de Lena, forming a part of the main line between Madrid - Oviedo main line.
 The most prominent civil engineering work of this line is the twin-bore Pajares Base Tunnel, which necessitated a length of 24667 m to traverse the Pajares pass of the Cantabrian Mountains.
 It was reportedly regarded as being one of the largest and most challenging civil engineering projects anywhere in Europe at that time.
 The tunnel would replace a relatively steep and winding conventional route through the mountains that had limited train speeds to a maximum speed of 70 kmph, while the new line was envisioned to facilitate speeds of up to 300 kmph.

 During 2003, the Public Works Ministry awarded a €1.8 billion contract for the Pajares Base Tunnel's construction to a consortium involving the majority of Spain’s major civil engineering firms, including FCC, Acciona, Dragados, Ferrovial, Sacyr, and Constructora Hispánica.
 As originally planned, both bores of the Pajares Base Tunnel would have been furnished only with standard gauge high-speed rail; however, mid-way through construction, it was decided that a dual gauge arrangement would be installed instead, as it was thought that the presence of Iberian gauge would make the tunnel particularly useful to freight trains as well.
 It had been anticipated that the completed tunnel would facilitate a journey time of 2 hours and 12 minutes between Madrid and Oviedo by 2010.

+Its execution began with five TBMs (four for the large tubes and the fifth for the gallery from Buiza) between July and September 2005 on the León slope and between April and July 2006 on the Asturian slope.
+The tunnel boring machines extracted 4300000 m3 from the tunnels.
 The bulk of the excavation work for the Pajares Base Tunnel was performed by tunnel boring machines (TBMs).
 The construction soon encountered substantial amounts of underground water, the presence of relatively porous karst in the vicinity of the bores had been previously identified by surveys undertaken in the 1980s; accordingly, vast quantities of water continuously infiltrated into the bores.
 It has been alleged by construction workers that management had prioritised maintaining a high rate of progress over properly sealing the tunnel against water infiltration.
 Furthermore, the geological conditions surrounding the tunnel featured multiple areas of high compressive tectonic stress regimes, such as thrust faults, which necessitated greater levels of support to be installed in the tunnel than had been originally anticipated.
 Despite this, the boring process was completed eight months ahead of schedule.
 On 11 July 2009, a ceremony was held to mark the completion of the tunnels.